seanseah/seanseah.github.io/_posts/2007-02-26-Going-to-the-Zoo.md

 ---
 layout: post
 title: Going to the Zoo
-description: Exactly 52 days and counting …
+description: It's been a while since we last visited the zoo.
 headline:
 categories: personal
 tags:
   - dates
+  - gallery
 imagefeature:
 comments: false
 published: true
 ---